RaghadKhaled/DFAD_2024/README.md

 sh evaluate.sh
 ```

-The parameters values in `evaluate.sh` file are as follow:
+The parameters values in `evaluate.sh` file are as following:

 - `data_root`: root path of testing list file.
 - `model`: